http4s/http4s/docs/src/main/tut/csrf.md

 Without getting too deep into it, safe methods are OPTIONS,GET,and HEAD.
 While unsafe methods are POST, PUT, PATCH, DELETE and TRACE.
 To put it simply, state changing methods are unsafe.
-For more information, check out this cheat sheet on the the [double submit cookie pattern][https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html]
+For more information, check out this cheat sheet on [CSRF Prevention](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html)

 [Middleware]: ../middleware